George Xanthis: The Greek Orthodox kid who grew up to be The Chosen's Beloved Apostle John

-In the next scene, as Jesus reads from the scroll John suggested (and that Christians today know as the book of Genesis), John watches on.
+In the next scene, as Jesus reads from the scroll John suggested, as he watches on.

 “I asked Dallas, ‘Do you want this to be emotional or what?'”
 Xanthis recalls.
 “He just goes, ‘No, we’ve got plenty of time.
 There’s lots to come.
 You’re just proud and whatever.'”

 “So I’m sitting there and then Jonathan [actor Jonathan Roumie, who plays Jesus] – the cheeky bugger – he turns around, looks straight at me, and then just starts talking to me.
 And I don’t know …”

 Xanthis thinks back to filming the role and attempts to explain.

 “I mean, he was performing as Jesus, but it was a combination of … I heard Jonathan speaking, so that meant John was listening to Jesus.
 But George was listening to Jonathan.
 And, as he was talking to me, I was immensely proud, but then getting really sad …

 “But also, in my mind, I’m going, ‘Don’t cry, don’t cry,’ – because it’s George, the actor, going, ‘That’s not the direction”.
 But it’s also John, the character, going, ‘I’m a man,’ you know?
 ‘I’m the tough guy with the knife’…”